 In children after arterial switch operation for transposition of great arteries, coronary artery stenosis due to the reimplantation of coronary arteries is common and associated with high morbi- and mortality.
 Therefore Dr Raimondi from Hopital Necker, Paris, France evaluated in 65 asymptomatic children with surgery for transposition of great arteries 13 years earlier, that a comprehensive CMR protocol with 3D coronary artery imaging and quantitative stress myocardial perfusion can detect perfusion defects, though other tests such as echo and stress test were normal.
 Thus this comprehensive test could detect children at high risk of complication after such congenital surgery.

-Finally, Dr Fridman from the University of Pittsburgh performed a prospective study of 299 patients referred for CMR with known heart disease and sleep apnea.
-He found that obstructive sleep apnea disease severity as measured by apnea-hypopnea index (AHI) was not significantly associated with ECV, Ejection Fraction, BNP and did not predict events.
-Yet in these patients with obstructive sleep apnea, higher ECV had significantly increased risk of events with a dose response relationship and consequently improved cardiovascular risk stratification.
-ECV thus improves stratification of cardiovascular risk in OSA nearly doubling the risk of hospitalization for heart failure or death by every increase in 5% in myocardial fibrosis.
+Finally, Dr Fridman from the University of Pittsburgh performed a prospective study of 299 patients referred for CMR with known heart disease and sleep apnoea.
+He found that obstructive sleep apnoea disease severity as measured by apnoea-hypopnea index (AHI) was not significantly associated with ECV, Ejection Fraction, BNP and did not predict events.
+Yet in these patients with obstructive sleep apnoea, higher ECV had significantly increased risk of events with a dose response relationship and consequently improved cardiovascular risk stratification.
+ECV thus improves stratification of cardiovascular risk in OSA nearly doubling the risk of hospitalisation for heart failure or death by every increase in 5% in myocardial fibrosis.
 He concluded that myocardial fibrosis cans be an intermediary mechanism for cardiovascular disease that may be a promising CMR image-guided therapeutic target.

 Overall this was an excellent session, with high level of research performed using cardiac MRI and demonstrating the important role of cardiac MR for the understanding and risk stratification of cardiac diseases.